 The second way is to turn a pile of dirty laundry into clean profits by selling laundry services as a premium service, separate from regular cleaning.
 That way, you can charge for your time and labor.

 You can do laundry while cleaning your customer’s home.
-Be aware you will need to schedule extra time for cleaning plus laundry customers.
+Be aware you will need to schedule extra time for house cleaning plus laundry.